I am looking to recruit 1-2 MSc and PhD students for the 2026-2027 academic year.

 Are you planning on taking any new graduate students this year?

-Yes, I am actively recruiting graduate students (MSc and PhD in Geography) starting in Fall 2025.
+Yes, I am actively recruiting graduate students (MSc and PhD in Geography).
 I highly encourage you to write to me before the application deadline, as noted above.
 For competitive applicants, I will then reach out and schedule a short Zoom meeting.
-Note that PhD applicants typically enter the program with a Master's degree.
 The MSc program is 2 years, and the PhD program is 4 years (+additional time if needed).
-Stay tuned for information about the next application cycle for Fall 2026.
+To be competitive, PhD applicants typically need a MSc degree.
+Stay tuned for information about the next application cycle in Fall 2026 (to start in Fall 2027).

 Why UBC Geography?